craigargh/cfg-python/slides/session_1.md

 ----

-> **Programming Language:** A language with a set of rules that communicates instructions to a computer
+> **Programming Language:** A language with a set of rules that are used to communicate instructions to a computer

 > **Program:** A set of instructions that are run by a computer